andrewraim/DirectSampling/README.md

 ```

 Package documentation is currently between minimal and nonexistent.
 However,
+the folder `inst/manuscript` contains replication materials for the manuscript
-the folder `inst/manuscript` contains a README describing the replication
+which demonstrate the package.
+This folder includes a README describing the
-materials for the manuscript, which make use of the package.
+contents.